DO NOT check this box if you are using a public computer. User IDs potentially containing sensitive information will not be saved.

 The probability is you will live a long, healthy life, so think of business succession planning as a continuous process-inception, growth to maturity-that helps you position the company to maximize value and to ensure your personal financial peace of mind.

 There are four beneficiaries from your lifetime of hard work: the IRS, family, charities and employees.
 Without thinking ahead, your business succession plan may leave more to the IRS to the detriment of the others.

 According to Fahey, whether you are a novice or established entrepreneur, it’s critical to work with a business strategist who can help you answer tough questions such as how and when you should transition the business, and how to maximize value and communicate the transition to your family so that it is a harmonious transition.

 Plan for Your and Your Employees’ Retirement

-Offering a retirement plan not only allows you to save for retirement, but also may provide an employer tax deduction, Painter noted.
+Offering a retirement plan not only allows you to save for retirement, but also may provide an employer tax deduction, DiSilvio noted.

 Get the Proper Insurance Coverage for Yourself and Your Business